rjhancock/solaris-vii-games/rules.markdown

 A player may have up to three alternate configurations per BattleMech.
 The parts for each configuration must be purchased separately.

+There is no cost saving for sharing weapons or ammunition between configurations.
+Each new configuration must pay the full market price for each part used.

-There is no cost saving for sharing parts between configurations.
-Each new configuration must pay the full market price for each ‘mech part used.
+There is no cost saving for sharing weapons or ammunition between configurations.
+Each new configuration must pay the full market price for each part used.

+* Engine Type/Rating
+* Armor/Amount
+* Structure Type

 There is no cost to switch between configurations.